 But the Cardinal did go into production in Germany as the Taunus P4 12M, somewhat reluctantly.
-The 12M was not the small car Ford of Germany in Cologne had wanted to build, for some good reasons.
+The 12M was not the small car Ford of Germany in Cologne had wanted to build, and for some good reasons.
 The details of how that all transpired has eluded me largely; there’s plenty of stories and snippets on the web, but they’re not credible, at least to this cynic.
 Thanks to a tip from a CC commenter Staxman, I finally found an excellent article in a 1977 SIA (Special Interest Automobiles) by the highly respected historian Karl Ludvigsen.
 It’s the best one out there, but it too has some omissions.
-So I have attempted to piece together a comprehensive Cardinal -12M story from the various sources.
+So I have attempted to piece together a comprehensive Cardinal – 12M story from the various sources.
 It turns out to be even more complicated than I might have imagined.

-And that’s exactly how it turned out to be with the Falcon: it was very successful in its first few years, but its sales came totally at the expense of the full-sized Ford.
-Combined 1960 and 1961 (full size) Ford and Falcon sales were lower in both years than 1959 Ford (full size) sales.
+And that’s exactly how it turned out to be with the Falcon: it was very successful in its first few years, but its sales came almost totally at the expense of the full-sized Ford.
+Combined 1960 and 1961 (full size) Ford and Falcon sales were lower in both years than 1959 Ford (full size) sales almost exactly to the extent of Falcon sales.
 The Falcon turned out to be a cannibal.
-And VW sales were of course unfazed and continued to grow.

-That’s with the benefit of hindsight; obviously that was not the intent or expectation in 1957.
-Meanwhile the Chevy Corvair actually was pulling in conquest sales from import buyers.
+Although many of the imports did take a beating in 1960, mostly because of their iffy reliability, service and parts availability, VW sales were unfazed and continued to grow.
+Meanwhile the unconventional Corvair did fulfill its role as an import fighter, pulling in conquest sales from import owners /intenders.
 Although Corvair sales were somewhat lower than the Falcon, they were almost all incremental gains for Chevrolet overall.
 No wonder Lee Iaccoca hated the Falcon and eagerly eyed the the sporty 1960.5 Monza coupe, which led directly to his Mustang.
 But we’re getting ahead of ourselves.

 While many of the execs in the Glass House (Ford headquarters) felt confident that they’d found the solution to quash the Beetle, there were others who had serious doubts.
 A small group in the engineering and research staff was particularly concerned about the ability to compete directly against the VW.

 This group, headed by Al Hayes, included a Brit and several ex-pat Germans with extensive experience with smaller cars.
 They knew the VW well, including its limitations.
-And they considered the Beetle antiquated and felt that a modern car that was quieter, roomier and more stable would have a good shot at really denting the VW’s success.
+They considered the Beetle antiquated and felt that a modern car that was quieter, roomier and more stable would have a good shot at really denting the VW’s success.
 They received the go ahead to begin some preliminary studies of a vehicle package and powertrain in February of 1959.
-The project was given the code 1-PF-4 (“1” stood for its class; “PF” was for Powerpak Front, and “4” indicated the number of cylinders)
+The project was given the code 1-PF-4 (“1” stood for its class; “PF” was for Powerpak Front, and “4” indicated the number of cylinders).

 this and other scans from SIA #41